Josseyo/hanginthere/README.md

 ## Deployment
 The steps for deployment:

+* Clone or fork this repository https://github.com/Josseyo/hanginthere.git
-1. Create a new Heroku app.
+* Create a new Heroku app
-2. Add two buildpacks from the _Settings_ tab.
-The ordering is as follows:
+* Add two buildpacks from the _Settings_ tab.
+Add in this order:
-   1. `heroku/python`
+   1. Python
-   2. `heroku/nodejs`
+   2. NodeJS
 3. Create a _Config Var_ called `PORT`.
 Set this to `8000`.
 4. Link the Heroku app to your Github repository.
 5. Click on **Deploy**.